CetusProtocol/cetus-token-interface/README.md

 Details: https://cetus-1.gitbook.io/cetus-docs/tokenomics/cetus

+Dividends is the protocol to manage bonus about xcetus.
+User can use reedeem_v2 to collect multi bonus.

 ### VeNFT

 VeNFT is used for holding the xCetus.

 ## Tags corresponding to different networks

+1. XCetus

 | Tag of Repo | Network | Latest published at address                                        |
 | ----------- | ------- | ------------------------------------------------------------------ |